Larry Slawson received his Master's Degree from UNC Charlotte in 2018. He has a keen interest in virology.

 Despite the fact that most individuals are capable of making full recoveries from the virus, the World Health Organization suggests that nearly 1 in 6 people who contract the disease will develop severe symptoms requiring hospitalization and palliative care.
 People most at risk for developing complications are the elderly, and individuals with underlying conditions such as heart problems, diabetes, and high blood pressure.
 In this particular group, death rates from the Coronavirus are approximately 2-percent.
 If you or a loved one suspects Coronavirus symptoms, it is recommended that you seek medical treatment immediately by a qualified health professional.
 Early diagnosis is crucial for alleviating symptoms and to prevent the spread of the virus elsewhere in your community.

-As of June 2020, deaths from the Coronavirus have exceeded 465,000 (worldwide) with 80-percent of these fatalities occurring in patients older than sixty years of age.
+As of January 2022, deaths from the Coronavirus have exceeded 5.44 million (worldwide) with 80-percent of these fatalities occurring in patients older than sixty years of age.
 It is also believed that nearly 75-percent of deaths occurred in individuals with pre-existing conditions such as heart disease or diabetes.
 Although younger and middle-aged individuals appear to be least affected by the virus at this time, its effects on children (particularly infants) is largely unknown at this time.

 5 Most Common Symptoms of Coronavirus

 Because the Coronavirus is a viral infection, antibiotics will not work against this disease as they are only effective against bacteria.
 And while various treatments are currently being devised by the global health community, it is also important to note that no vaccine or antiviral medication has proven effective in treating the Coronavirus (as of March 2020).
 Currently, hospitalization, bed rest, and palliative care offer the best treatment options for infected individuals.
 These measures have also proven helpful in alleviating symptoms: